 Pour it into an airtight glass jar and store it in the refrigerator.

-Over time the top layer of the molasses will crystallize and turn into sugar or beet sugar, depending on the ingredient it is prepared from.
-Remove it, crush it, and store it in another container for later use as a sweetener.
+The top layer of the molasses will crystallize over time and turn into sugar or beet sugar, depending on the ingredient it is prepared from.
+Remove, crush, and store it in another container for later use as a sweetener.